You might associate the words “do it yourself” with images of your parents pretending to be able to fix the problem using a screwdriver.

 Laptop shelf for treadmill

-It’s not the best idea to play Untitled Goose Game while running or biking, but we understand that people are busy and need to multitask.
+It’s not best to play Untitled Goose Game while running or biking, but we understand that people are busy and need to multitask.

-You can make your very own tech holder with some inexpensive items purchased at a hardware store.
-This tall, narrow table is a great option if you want something to hold your tablet or laptop.
+You can make your tech holder with inexpensive items purchased at a hardware store.
+This tall, narrow table is an excellent option if you want something to hold your tablet or laptop.

 This treadmill shelf is an even easier option.
-There seems to be a way to play games with vengeful geese using almost any type of exercise machine.
+There seems to be a way to play games with vengeful geese using almost any exercise machine.

 Slammable Medicine Ball

 Do you remember the part above about “throwing medicine balls towards people”?
-Here is where we can actually recommend it — but not to people, but on the floor.
+Here is where we can recommend it — not to people, but on the floor.

 Medicine balls are an excellent tool for strength training.
-They can also help you transform into a cardio-powerhouse.
-All you need to do is pick them up repeatedly and place them on the ground.
+They can also help you transform into a cardio powerhouse.
+You only need to pick them up repeatedly and place them on the ground.

-This routine will require a ball that is extremely durable.
-You can make the simple basketball into a powerful tool that will allow you to have one of your most therapeutic workouts.
+This routine will require a highly durable ball.
+You can make the simple basketball a powerful tool that will allow you to have one of your most therapeutic workouts.

 Although you might not be able to shoot a 3-pointer, it is almost impossible to miss the floor.